IWUAV-IoT/International-Workshop-UAV-IoT2024/index.md

 - UAV-Enabled Sensor Networks

-- Energy-aware Applications of UAV and IoT
+- Green and sustainable applications of UAVs with IoT

 - Communication protocols of UAVs over IoT

+- UAVs for environmental monitoring

+- UAVs for disaster handling

+- IoT-enabled UAV for Search and Rescue operations

+- IoT-enabled UAV for 3D mapping and surveying.

 - Autopilot and UAS autonomy